openshift/ansible-service-broker/docs/specs/Broker-CI.md

 #### Using Bash
 The CI job can execute the tests purely from bash by having an OpenShift client already installed and configured to point at the service-catalog.

-In addition,
+#### Using GO
+Using a more powerful language to organize the CI will allow for it to be more extensible.
+Ci jobs can be organized behind objects so creating new jobs will be easy in the future.

 ## Work Items
 - Build a script that will contact the service-catalog to perform operations